 3.2.3.7.
 Total impairment losses for the period

-The following table shows details of impairment losses and allowances on financial assets and contingent risks and commitments, as well as derecognition of losses recognised previously in asset write-offs recorded directly in the income statement in 2018 and 2017:
+The following table shows details of impairment losses and allowances on financial assets and contingent risks and

-TABLE 20: EU CR2-A - Changes in the stock of general and specific credit risk adjustments
+Table 20.
+EU CR2-A - Changes in the stock of credit risk adjustments (Million Euros.
+12-31-18)